ahaffg/coedseren/README.md

 - All text content on this site has been produced by Emma Towner (Coedseren) and adapted by myself, except for; descriptions of [Reiki](https://en.wikipedia.org/wiki/Reiki) and [Crystal healing](https://en.wikipedia.org/wiki/Crystal_healing) which were adapted from Wikipedia articles.
 - The logo is Coedseren's own and was originally designed by Nia Tower.
-- All jewelry images were taken by and belong to Emma Towner (Coedseren), all other images were found on Pexels (See below for credits).
+- All jewellery images were taken by and belong to Emma Towner (Coedseren), all other images were found on Pexels (See below for credits).
-- The design of the project is inspired by Code Institutes ”Love Running” and "Whiskey Drop" project.
+- The design of the project is inspired by Code Institute's ”Love Running” and "Whiskey Drop" project.
 Code has been borrowed from that project.
 Thank-you to the developers at Code Institute for allowing this.
 - The icons in the header, contact and registration and footer were taken from [Font Awesome](https://fontawesome.com/)
 ---------------------------------------------------------------------------------------------------------------